We are working on updating this book for the latest version. Some content might be out of date.

 Within a script,

-you have access to the fields of the document, to the current _score
+you have access to the fields of the document, to the current _score, and

 even to the term frequencies, inverse document frequencies, and field length